grafana/wait-for-github/README.md

 The GitHub token or app needs the following permissions:

+- `actions:read` - Read names of workflows which ran on a ref
 - `checks:read` - Read check run status and conclusions for CI checks
 - `contents:read` - Access commit data through GitHub's GraphQL API when checking CI status